arnenoori/gto-poker-bot/report/481_report.md

 Poker, specifically the no-limit Texas Hold'em variant, involves players making the best 5-card hand from two private hole cards and five community cards.
 The game consists of four main betting rounds:

 1. **Preflop**:  After players receive their two hole cards, betting action starts with the player to the left of the big blind and continues clockwise.
-Players can call the big blind amount, raise, or fold.[13]
+Players can call the big blind amount, raise, or fold.
 2. **Flop**: After the first three community cards are dealt, another round of betting takes place, starting with the player to the left of the button.
-Players can check if no bet has been made, or bet if they wish to.[13]
+Players can check if no bet has been made, or bet if they wish to.
-3. **Turn**: The fourth community card is dealt, followed by a betting round.[13]
+3. **Turn**: The fourth community card is dealt, followed by a betting round.
 4. **River**: The final community card is dealt, with a final round of betting.
-If more than one player remains after this, a showdown occurs where the player with the best 5-card hand wins the pot.[13]
+If more than one player remains after this, a showdown occurs where the player with the best 5-card hand wins the pot.

 In no-limit Texas Hold'em, players can bet any amount up to all of their chips at any time, allowing for more aggressive play and bigger pots compared to limit hold'em.[13]
 The minimum bet size is usually the amount of the big blind, and the minimum raise must be at least the size of the previous bet or raise.[13]

 A dealer button rotates clockwise after each hand to determine the positions of the small blind, big blind, and order of betting.
-The small blind and big blind are forced bets made before any cards are dealt, with the small blind typically being half the amount of the big blind.[9][13]
+The small blind and big blind are forced bets made before any cards are dealt, with the small blind typically being half the amount of the big blind.[13]

 Standard poker hand rankings are used, from best to worst: royal flush, straight flush, four of a kind, full house, flush, straight, three of a kind, two pair, one pair, and high card.
 If two players have the same ranked hand, the rank of the next card(s) in their hand determines the winner.
 Suits are not used to break ties.